The Pandora's Box Problem with Sequential Inspections: Introduction

 \textit{Modeling.} We introduce a new model for sequential search by an agent, which incorporates sequential information acquisition into stochastic optimization problems.
 Such information acquisition process can be represented by a directed acyclic graph describing the information states of each box (see Figure~\ref{fig:states_diagram}).
 Our graph layout is unique in that boxes can be inspected repeatedly and there is more than one way to inspect boxes.
 To our knowledge, this generalized graph layout has not been previously studied.
 Moreover, it raises a fundamental technical challenge, which has been a long-lasting open question in the literature (we further discuss this in Section~\ref{sec:literature}).

 \textit{Hardness.} We prove that computing optimal policies for PSI is NP-hard, contrary to the standard Pandora's box problem.
-The proof is based on a reduction defined using PSI instances that consiss of boxes with binary prizes and where partial opening indicates one of two types.
+The proof is based on a reduction defined using PSI instances that consist of boxes with binary prizes and where partial opening indicates one of two types.

 \textit{Characterization of an optimal policy.} Despite the hardness result, we identify threshold-based rules that almost fully describe the optimal policies.
 Similarly to the Pandora's box problem, one type of threshold is associated with decisions to fully open boxes.
-To capture the added value of partial inspections, we define two additional types of thresholds associated with decisions to partially open boxes, which interestingly enough have an economic interpretation of strike prices of compound options.
+To capture the added value of partial inspections, we define two additional types of thresholds associated with decisions to partially open boxes.
 We show that, in most cases, the optimal actions can be prescribed using the newly defined thresholds.
 In particular, we characterize the optimal stopping criterion (i.e., when to stop searching and collect the best prize presently available), and identify sufficient conditions under which it is optimal to fully or partially open a box.
 We identify special non-trivial cases where our characterization fully describes an optimal policy, and show that a simple policy, which is defined using these thresholds, is asymptotically optimal.
 Numerical experiments show that optimal actions are identified by our theoretical characterization in more than 92\% of all systems states, on average, and this percentage increases in the number of boxes of the problem instance.

 \textit{Simple robust policies.} Next, we focus on the class of \textit{committing policies}.\endnote{Our approach is inspired by the class of committing algorithms studied by~\cite{beyhaghi2019pandora}, with the notable difference that our setting involves sequential inspections.} These semi-adaptive policies specify a priori whether each box should be partially or fully opened the first time it is inspected.
 Interestingly, each committing policy induces a corresponding multi-armed bandit problem (MAB) in which the optimal indices coincide with our proposed thresholds.
 By leveraging fundamental results on the adaptivity gap of stochastic submodular optimization problems, we argue that the optimal a committing policy can be efficiently approximated within a ratio of $1-1/e$.